expectedparrot/edsl/docs/surveys.rst

    results.select("color_user_prompt", "day_user_prompt", "winter_user_prompt", "birds_user_prompt").print(format="rich")

-This will print the prompt that was used for each question, as we can see that each successive prompt references all prior questions and answers that were given:
+This will print the prompt that was used for each question, and we can see that each successive prompt references all prior questions and answers that were given:

 .. code-block:: text